friendly-bits/geoblocker-bash/README.md

 - for persistence and autoupdate functionality, requires the cron service to be enabled

 additional mandatory pre-requisites: to install, run ```sudo apt install ipset wget jq```
-- wget (or alternatively curl) is used by the "fetch" and "check-ip-in-registry" scripts to download lists from the internet registry
-- ipset utility is a companion tool to iptables (used by the "apply" script to create efficient iptables rules)
-- jq - Json processor (used to parse ip lists downloaded from RIPE)

 optional: the check-ip-in-registry.sh script requires grepcidr. install it with ```sudo apt install grepcidr```
-- grepcidr - efficiently filters ip addresses matching CIDR patterns (used to check if an ip address belongs to a subnet from a list of subnets)

 ## **Notes**